robert-hh/K210-Stuff/readme.md

 Extend the function mp_vfs_import_stat() such that it reports properly if a file exists or not.
 As a result, weak links to modules work.

+- modutime.c, mphalport.c, mphalport.h

+Added ticks_ms, ticks_us, ticks_cpu, ticks_diff, ticks_add

+The ticks period is 2**62, which will probably never overflow, at least not in my lifetime.